 • Check if the roof has a warranty.

-Even though it would be more convenient for the seller to do so, you can decide to replace the roof yourself to negotiate a lower price for the house.
+Despite the seller’s convenience, you can choose to replace the roof yourself to negotiate a lower house price.
 You and the seller may agree to split the expense of replacing the roof.

 • Get the seller to foot the bill for the roof repair.

 The home inspection will benefit your case if it reveals that the roof needs repair.
-Since the seller is likely aware of the roof problems, your realtor may advise that the asking price be lowered to reflect the need for roof repairs.
+Your realtor might suggest reducing the asking price due to the known roof issues, as the seller is likely aware of them.

 The seller will probably not want to start over with a new buyer now that they know the roof is an issue.